 Lately, my partner and I have had a lot of trouble sleeping at night.
 We couldn’t figure out what could possibly be the cause.
 We were being awoken by something, but no noise loud enough to be identifiable.

-We have had a lot of trouble sleeping at night.
-We couldn’t figure out why; however, we quickly learned it was the squeaking and rattling of the door.
+However, we quickly learned that the small sound was the gentle squeaking and rattling of the door.
+The cause?
+Improper door hinges!
 We live in an area of the country where the weather changes frequently.
 This leads to drafts within our home while also impacting our doors.
 Our doors simply do not open and close as smoothly as they should.
-It turns out something is wrong with our door hinges.

 Table of Contents

 You might be in search of an exterior door hinge.
 Some of the qualities that you will want to consider with an exterior door hinge include strength, durability, and its ability to stand up to harsh weather conditions.

 In addition, your exterior door hinges are responsible for keeping your house safe from criminals and intruders.
 If the external door hinges are too weak, they might buckle and break under pressure.
 Take a look at some of the options for exterior door hinges below.
 We want to help you find the right security hinge for your home.